Course Description

 Progression Opportunities

-UK Universities (UCAS Applications): DFEi has established a number of links with oversees progression opportunities to Nursing Degree Programmes in the UK, in particular those offered by Sterling University and Aberdeen University in Scotland and Southampton University and Buckinghamshire New University in England.
+UK Universities (UCAS Applications): DFEi has established a number of links with overseas progression opportunities to Nursing Degree Programmes in the UK, in particular those offered by Sterling University and Aberdeen University in Scotland and Southampton University and Buckinghamshire New University in England.
 DFEi supports students with the UCAS application.

-Elsewhere (Ireland): Graduates are eligible to apply through the CAO and/or the Higher Education Links Scheme for entry to year one of a range of higher certificate and degree programmes, at Universities, Institutes of Technology and Technological Universities using their full QQI Level 5 major award.
+Elsewhere (Ireland): Graduates are eligible to apply through the CAO and/or the Higher Education Links Scheme for entry to year one of a range of higher certificate and degree programmes, at Universities, Institutes of Technology, and Technological Universities using their full QQI Level 5 major award.
 Places are not guaranteed in these Institutes and are subject to students meeting certain criteria.
 It is the students’ responsibility to consult with the relevant HEI for information on the admissions process and any specific entry requirements.
 Students may also refer to the individual HEI prospectus or may also refer to the QQI FET section of the CAO website. www.cao.ie

 Examples of CAO progression opportunities are listed below.